openrsp/openrsp/doc/manual/openrsp_introduction.rst

 Perturbation addressing
   #.
 The perturbation labels in a tuple are always ordered as that of
-     the argument ``pert_labels`` given in the function :py:meth:`OpenRSPSetPerturbations`.
+     the argument ``pert_labels`` given in the function :c:func:`OpenRSPSetPerturbations`.
 For example, OpenRSP will return
      response functions :math:`\mathcal{E}^{abbc}` if ``pert_labels = (a,b,c)``,
      and :math:`\mathcal{E}^{acbb}` if ``pert_labels = (a,c,b)``, and
      :math:`\mathcal{E}^{bbac}` if ``pert_labels = (b,a,c)``, and so on.